Feeling Fab Foundation was founded by Elizabeth (Liz) York after her own experience with loss and grief.

 Having seen a desperate need in her own experience for love, support, even the comfort of distraction and pampering, she set out to do the same for others walking through bereavement.

-Alan York had to make a long, late drive home to join Liz and their three young sons.
+Allan York had to make a long, late drive home to join Liz and their three young sons.
 They would then face a still longer drive, to the sudden funeral of Liz’s grandmother.
-But Alan’s car left the road and flipped into the river below.
+But Allan’s car left the road and flipped into the river below.

 The next morning, Liz had to tell her boys that their dad had drowned.